kjolley/BIGSdb_documentation/curator_guide.rst

 The files will be checked and a table will be displayed showing the total sequence size and number of contigs found.
 Select the data sender and, optionally the sequencing method from the dropdown lists.
-The click 'Upload validated contigs'.
+Then click 'Upload validated contigs'.

 .. image:: /images/curation/upload_contigs14.png